An order feed is used to send purchase information to TestFreaks in order to trigger pro-active review collection.

 Alternatively, you can schedule daily feed uploads to TestFreaks using SFTP after setting up an account with us.

-When uploading order feeds, the name of each file should contain the feed type, client ID and date / time.
+The name of each file should contain the feed type, client ID and date / time.

 orders-example.com-en-2020-04-20.xml